AlpacaTravel/react-map-gl-alt/README.md

 ```

 ## Differences to react-map-gl

-This project interfaces similar to the react-map-gl component, but aims to build
+This project interfaces similar to the react-map-gl component, but aims to
-a working relationship with mapbox-gl-js in terms of controlled interaction
-and internal state.
+provide some flexibilities with interactions.
+See the objectives of this project
+which articulate some of the major differences with this implementation to
+react-map-gl.

+There have been some motivations for us to warrant this extended spec.
+We need
+more exposure to the supported features of mapbox-gl-js, as well as want to
+leverage their optimised user interactions for smoother map behaviour.

+* Support for all interactions of mapbox-gl-js
+* Support for all handlers (BoxZoom, ScrollZoom, DoubleClickZoom, Keyboard etc)
+* Support the lastest mapbox-gl-js releases
+* More flexible control of animation
+* Improved mapbox API exposure with more of the API available for developers (stateless)
-This leads to more fluid transitions and support for all mapbox user
+* Support for all mapbox events
-interactions.
+* Easy access to queryRenderedFeatures etc.

+This project also supports the existing proptypes and convenience functions
+as react-map-gl so that developers can use their existing code and migrate
+across easily.

+Your visualisations and overlays will still be compatible also.

 ### Support using react-map-gl prop helpers (onChangeViewport, onClickFeatures...)